openhwgroup/core-v-xif/docs/source/x_ext.rst

 * If an offloaded instruction is accepted and allowed to commit, then for each such instruction one result transaction must occur via the result interface (even if no writeback needs to happen to the core's register file).
 The transaction ordering on the result interface does not have to correspond to the transaction ordering on the issue interface.
 * A commit interface handshake cannot be initiated before the corresponding issue interface handshake is initiated.
+It is allowed to be initiated at the same time or later.
 * A memory (request/response) interface handshake cannot be initiated before the corresponding issue interface handshake is initiated.
+It is allowed to be initiated at the same time or later.
-* A memory result interface transactions cannot be initiated before the corresponding memory request interface handshake is completed.
-Note that a |coprocessor|
-  shall be able to tolerate memory result transactions for which it did not perform the corresponding memory request handshake itself.
+* Memory result interface transactions cannot be initiated before the corresponding memory request interface handshake is completed.
+They are allowed to be initiated at the same time as or after completion of the memory request interface handshake.
+Note that a |coprocessor| shall be able to tolerate memory result transactions for which it did not perform the corresponding memory request handshake itself.
 * A result interface handshake cannot be initiated before the corresponding issue interface handshake is initiated.
+It is allowed to be initiated at the same time or later.
 * A result interface handshake cannot be initiated before the corresponding commit interface handshake is initiated (and the instruction is allowed to commit).
+It is allowed to be initiated at the same time or later.
 * A memory (request/response) interface handshake cannot be initiated for instructions that were killed in an earlier cycle.
 * A memory result interface handshake cannot be initiated for instructions that were killed in an earlier cycle.
 * A result interface handshake cannot be (or have been) initiated for killed instructions.